6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 6 Ways Ankylosing Spondylitis Can Affect the Nails

-Living with ankylosing spondylitis usually involves managing symptoms like back pain or joint pain.
-However, for some people, this condition can also lead to changes in their fingernails and toenails.
+Living with ankylosing spondylitis usually involves managing inflammatory back pain and joint pain.
+However, for some people, ankylosing spondylitis (also referred to as radiographic axial spondyloarthritis) can also lead to less common symptoms like headaches, jaw pain, and changes in their fingernails and toenails.

 “I love having long, beautiful nails and always enjoyed having my nails done every two weeks,” one MySpondylitisTeam member wrote.
 “But since my diagnosis, my nails are in really bad shape.
 Does ankylosing spondylitis affect nail condition?”